qtile/qtile/docs/manual/config/index.rst

 The `default configuration
 <https://github.com/qtile/qtile/blob/develop/libqtile/resources/default_config.py>`_
 is invoked when qtile cannot find a configuration file.
-In addition, if qtile is restarted via qsh, qtile will load the default configuration if the config file it finds has some kind of error in it.
+In addition, if qtile is restarted via qshell, qtile will load the default configuration if the config file it finds has some kind of error in it.
 The documentation below describes the configuration lookup process, as well as what the key bindings are in the default config.

 The default config is not intended to be suitable for all users; it's mostly just there so qtile does /something/ when fired up, and so that it doesn't